A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Method and results

-For a given point in the parameter space of our model, our procedure to predict the global 21~cm brightness temperature is as follows: \begin{enumerate} \item First, we solve the coupled temperature evolution equations~\ref{eq:tempevolutionDM} and \ref{eq:tempevolutiongas} for $T_K(z)$ and $T_\chi(z)$ given an assumption of the initial conditions on these temperatures.
-Note that the rate coefficients $\Gamma_\chi$ and $\Gamma_H$ are functions of the temperature $\Teff = \mu \left( \frac{T_K}{m_H} + \frac{T_\chi}{m_\chi} \right )$, which is a combination of $T_\chi$ and $T_K$.
-Thus, the equations for temperature evolution are non-linear coupled differential equations and must be solved numerically.
-However, in some regimes of parameter space, we can predict the asymptotic behavior of the solutions at high and low redshifts and obtain approximate analytic solutions. \item The solutions to the temperature evolution equations will depend on our assumed initial conditions, which we take at $z=1000$, near recombination.
-Our fiducial choice of initial conditions will be to assume $T_K=T_\chi = \Tcmb= 2.73 \times (1+1000)$~K at $z=1000$.
-We will see that for strong couplings, the choice of initial conditions is not important and we get the same predictions regardless of the initial conditions.
-However for weak couplings, the choice of initial conditions affects our predictions.
-We will discuss the effect of different choices for the initial conditions and the assumptions they correspond to about pre-recombination physics in sec.~\ref{sec:discussion}. \item Once we know the temperature evolution history of $T_K$ and $T_\chi$, we can predict $\Teff$ at all redshifts. \item In order to predict the spin-temperature evolution using eq.~\ref{eq:tsmod}, we need the evolution of the couplings $x_C$ - the collisional coupling of the spin temperature to the gas kinetic temperature (which is well known, see for e.g. eq.~10 in ref~\cite{2012RPPh...75h6901P}), $x_\alpha$ - the Ly-$\alpha$ coupling which depends on the astrophysical assumptions of the formation of first stars and galaxies (see for e.g.~\cite{Mittal:2020kjs} and references therein), and also of relevance for the Ly-$\alpha$ coupling we need to know the color temperature (which also depends on the astrophysical model), and $x_D$ - the coupling to the effective temperature $\Teff$ (which we have derived, see eq.~\ref{eq:xd}).
+\begin{enumerate} \item First, we solve the coupled temperature evolution equations~\ref{eq:tempevolutionDM} and \ref{eq:tempevolutiongas} for $T_K(z)$ and $T_\chi(z)$ given an assumption of the initial conditions on these temperatures. \item Our fiducial choice of initial conditions will be to assume $T_K=T_\chi = \Tcmb= 2.73 \times (1+1000)$~K at $z=1000$, near recombination.
+We will discuss the effect of different choices for the initial conditions and the assumptions they correspond to about pre-recombination physics in sec.~\ref{sec:discussion}. \item Once we know the temperature evolution history of $T_K$ and $T_\chi$, we can predict $\Teff$ at all redshifts. \item In order to predict the spin-temperature evolution using eq.~\ref{eq:tsmod}, we need the evolution of the couplings $x_C$ - the collisional coupling of the spin temperature to the gas kinetic temperature (which is well known, see for e.g. eq.~10 in ref~\cite{2012RPPh...75h6901P}), $x_\alpha$ - the Ly-$\alpha$ coupling which depends on the astrophysical assumptions of the formation of first stars and galaxies (see for e.g.~\cite{Mittal:2020kjs} and references therein), and $x_D$ - the coupling to the effective temperature $\Teff$ (which we have derived, see eq.~\ref{eq:xd}).